kadamvignesh/weather-app/README.md

 > kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

+> check for argocd pods-

+> kubectl get pods -n argocd and when everything is running run the following cmd :

   > kubectl port-forward svc/argocd-server -n argocd 8080:443 --address=0.0.0.0 &   (enable port 8080 in your security group of the instance)

  > deafult username of argocd is "admin" and to get the password, perform following steps